Kizhakku Kadarkarai Salai: Plot

-Ganesh, an orphan, comes in search of a job at a petrol bunk in ECR.
+Ganesh, an orphan, comes in search of a job at a petrol bunk in East Coast Road (ECR).
 He manages to win the goodwill of the petrol bunk owner and gets employed there.
 Enters Priya, an arrogant college student.
 He throws a challenge to his friends to make Priya fall for him.
 Meanwhile, Priya's brother GTR, a leading criminal lawyer in the city, learns of Ganesh's moves and tries to thwart his plans.

-Ganesh had lost his family to the Indian Ocean tsunami on 26 December 2004, when they were at ECR to attend a family function.
+Ganesh had lost his family to the 2004 tsunami, when they were at ECR to attend a family function.
 Coming to know of his past and his good ways, Priya is attracted to Ganesh.
 Priya's brother hatches a conspiracy to prevent them from getting married.
 He kidnaps his sister, and the blame falls on Ganesh.

 How Ganesh overcomes all tragic events and succeeds in reuniting with Priya forms the remaining part of the story.